glomaz/hello-world/README.md

 # hello-world
-World's Greatest Repository of All Time Forever
+World's Most Average Repository of All Time Forever